ember-learn/guides-source/guides/release/tutorial/01-orientation.md

 <!-- TODO: explain ember server, etc. -->

 When you are done experimenting, go ahead and delete the `app/templates/application.hbs` file.
-We won't be needing this for a while, and can start afresh and add it back later when there we have a need for it.
+We won't be needing this for a while, so let's start afresh.
+We can add it back later when we have a need for it.

 If you still have your browser tab open, your tab should automatically reload into a blank page as you delete the file.
 This reflects the fact that we no longer have an application template in our app.